 executive officer has the meaning given by section 3(1) of the Public Sector Management Act 1994.

-[Section 4AA inserted by No. 28 of 2006 s.
+[Section 4AA inserted: No. 28 of 2006 s.
 56.]

 4A.
 Arrangements for administration of this Act

-(1) The Commissioner may make an arrangement with the Australian Securities and Investments Commission about any matter connected with the administration of this Act.
+(1) The Commissioner may make an arrangement with ASIC about any matter connected with the administration of this Act.

 (2) In particular, an arrangement may provide —

-(a) for the performance of functions and the exercise of powers conferred by subsection (3) by the Australian Securities and Investments Commission; or
+(a) for the performance of functions and the exercise of powers conferred by subsection (3) by ASIC; or

-(b) for the performance of functions or the exercise of powers of the Commissioner under this Act by staff members of the Australian Securities and Investments Commission.
+(b) for the performance of functions or the exercise of powers of the Commissioner under this Act by staff members of ASIC.

-(3) Subject to subsection (4), the Australian Securities and Investments Commission has the functions and powers of the Commissioner under this Act.
+(3) Subject to subsection (4), ASIC has the functions and powers of the Commissioner under this Act.

-(4) The Australian Securities and Investments Commission must not perform a function or exercise a power conferred by subsection (3) except in accordance with an arrangement under this section.
+(4) ASIC must not perform a function or exercise a power conferred by subsection (3) except in accordance with an arrangement under this section.

-[Section 4A inserted by No. 105 of 1990 s.
-98; amended by No. 26 of 1999 s.
-64.]
+[Section 4A inserted: No. 105 of 1990 s.
+98; amended: No. 26 of 1999 s.
+64; No. 6 of 2012 s.
+17.]